Looking for a poodle rescue in Florida? You may not be alone in your search.

 We also found a few more rescues that may have a poodle or two, although they do not specialize in the breed.

 Keep reading to find the best places to look for a poodle to adopt in Florida.
 But first make sure you are ready to bring home a poodle.
-In our section on rescue poodle pros and cons, you will find some of things you need to think about before getting a poodle.
+In our section on rescue poodle pros and cons, we will cover some of things you really need to think about before committing to getting a poodle.

 In this post you will find: